South Korean court hears children's climate change case against government | Science-Environment

 South Korean court hears children's climate change case against government

-One of South Korea's highest courts began on Tuesday a public hearing into a case filed by two dozen young environmental activists against the government, claiming that it had failed to protect them by not addressing climate change.
-The hearing at the Constitutional Court is the first climate-related litigation first in Asia, the plaintiffs said, and includes four petitions from children and infants dating back to 2020, including one by a foetus at the time who was nicknamed Woodpecker.
+Dozens of young people, including Woodpecker, who is now a year old, gathered outside the court, with some airing criticism of what they called the government's inaction on climate change.
+"Carbon emission reduction keeps getting pushed back as if it is homework that can be done later," said Woodpecker's mother, Lee Donghyun.

-One of South Korea's highest courts began on Tuesday a public hearing into a case filed by two dozen young environmental activists against the government, claiming that it had failed to protect them by not addressing climate change.
+South Korea's Constitutional Court began hearing on Tuesday a case that accuses the government of having failed to protect 200 people, including dozens of young environmental activists and children, by not tackling climate change.
+The proceeding is Asia's first such climate-related litigation, the plaintiffs said, which includes four petitions by children and infants among others dating from 2020, as well as one from a foetus at the time, nicknamed Woodpecker.

-The hearing at the Constitutional Court is the first climate-related litigation first in Asia, the plaintiffs said, and includes four petitions from children and infants dating back to 2020, including one by a foetus at the time who was nicknamed Woodpecker.
-It also comes weeks after Europe's top human rights court ruled that the Swiss government had violated the human rights of its citizens by failing to do enough to combat climate change, and as courts in Australia, Brazil and Peru also consider human rights-based climate cases.
+Climate lawsuits are a global trend, drawing increasing public interest, said Lee Jongseok, the president of the court, which is one of the highest in South Korea.
+"The court recognizes the importance and public interest of this case and will make efforts to ensure that deliberations are conducted thoroughly," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)